kalekdev/uni/fundamentals/physics.typ

 $
 - This returns the displacement from equilibrium (whether this is a physical displacement vector, electric field or scalar in the case of longitudinal waves)
 - A constant time $xi(x, t=t_0)$ can be chosen to take a "picture" of the current displacements through space and the shape of the wave given by $f(x)$
-- A constant position $xi(x=x_0, t)$ shows the oscillation over time of a particle at the specified position
+- A constant position $xi(x=x_0, t)$ shows the oscillation over time at the specified position
 - The $plus.minus$ represents in which direction the wave propagates over time, $- v t$ means that the wave propagates along the positive x-axis at velocity $v$

 ==== Harmonic Waves
-A wave who's shape is sinusoidal is known as a *harmonic wave* and its amplitude is given by the following equation:
+A periodic wave who's shape is sinusoidal is known as a *harmonic wave* and its amplitude is given by the following equation:
 $
   xi(x, t) &= xi_0 sin((2pi)/lambda (x plus.minus v t))\
   &= xi_0 sin(omega t plus.minus 2pi x/lambda )
 $
 - The factor $(2pi)/lambda$ scales the propagation of the wave as a fraction of one full angular period so that the amplitude oscillates at the correct rate for a given speed and wavelength
+- $2pi x/lambda$ represents the phase displacement for a given position
 - To simplify calculations, Euler's formula is often used instead: $ xi(x, t )= "Re"(xi_0 e^(i(omega t plus.minus 2pi x/lambda)))
 $